christensenacademy/christensen-academy/modules/beginning-actionscript/challenges/movie-clip-playhead-challenge.md

 #Movie Clip Playhead Challenge

-* **Challenge:** Create an animated movie clip symbol with a 5-frame animation of whatever you choose.
-Place an instance of this symbol on scene 1 and extend the frames well beyond 5 frames--the exact number doesn't matter.
-Give the symbol an instance name.
-Create an actions layer, and add code to frame 7 that tells both the scene 1 playhead and the movie clip playhead to stop.
+* **Challenge:** See below.
 * **Estimated Time:** 15 minutes.

+##Challenge

+1. Create a project with a movie clip symbol.
+2. Make sure the movie clip symbol has an animation of some sort in its timeline.
+3. Write NO CODE IN THE MOVIE CLIP SYMBOL
+4. Add code to a frame in Scene 1 that stops both the Scene 1 timeline and the movie clip timeline.

 ##Friendly Advice
 * Pay extremely close attention to tiny details like capital letters, spaces, and semicolons.